 We experimented with simply grating beeswax on some cloth and putting it in the oven.
 Simple, a beeswax wrap.

-This works, however it’s as sticky as we’d like it, being unable to mould and stick to complex shapes.
-That said its good enough to keep a blue cheese in a carefully colour-coded blue wrap.
+This works, however it’s not as sticky as we’d like it, being unable to mould and stick to complex shapes.
+That said, its good enough to keep a blue cheese in a carefully colour-coded blue wrap.

 The Pine Resin (rosen) Wrap